WICG/nav-speculation/same-origin-explainer.md

 Generally, prerendered pages can load resources like a normal page.
 As mentioned earlier, cookies are included on these requests as usual.

-However, cross-origin iframes delay loading until after activation.
+However, loading of cross-origin iframes within the prerendered page is delayed until after activation.
 This is partially to avoid breakage caused by loading a cross-origin site that is unaware of prerendering.

 ### Timing APIs